att/music/README.md

 ----------------------------

 The jersey package that MUSIC uses to parse REST calls prints out the entire header and json body by default.
-To mute it, please remove the following lines from the web.xml in the WEB_INF foler:
+To mute it, remove the following lines from the web.xml in the WEB_INF foler:

 ```xml
 <init-param>